proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Find-exclude-a-directory.md

 ---
 layout: single
-title: 'Nix: Exclude A Directory With Find'
+title: "Nix: Exclude A Directory With Find"
 excerpt: Using the not and path arguments
 date: 2017-03-03
 last_modified_at: 2023-04-26 13:22:37